noahehall/theBookOfNoah/aws_developer.md

       + avoid using scan on a large table with filter that removes many results
       + scans can use up the provisioned throughpt for large table in a single operation
       + design your application to use Scan operations in a way that minimizes impact on your table's request rate
-#### dynamodb provisioned throughput calculations
-  - you can set a read and write provisioned through put
-  - reads
-    + size of per read rounded to nearest 4kb chunk / 4kb * x # of items = read throughput
-      - rounded up to increments of 4kb in size per read per second
-      - for eventually consistent divide the result by 2
-      - final result must be an integer, so always round up
-    + eventually consistent reads
-      - 2 reads per second
-      - DO divide final answer by 2
-    + strongly consistent reads
-      - 1 kb read per second
-      - DONT divide final answer by 2
-  - writes
-    + all writes are 1 kb per second
-    + # of items * kb size per second
-  - what happens if you exceed your provisioned throughput?
-    + you get a 400 http status code: ProvisionedThroughputExceededException
 #### web identity providers with dynamodb
   - you can authenticate users using web identity providers (e.g. facebook, etc), i.e. any nopen-id connect-compatible identity providers
     + this is setup in the console > dynamodb > click a table > access control tab